 Kingfishers’ Pool Vineyard lies on a gentle south facing slope on the bank of the Rothley Brook, a tributary of the River Soar.
-Vines were planted gradually over a few years on a part-time basis, and there are currently about 1100 vines of differing varieties and ages.
-When the vineyard is fully planted there should be 1200 vines.
+Vines were planted gradually over a few years and there are currently about 1100 vines of differing varieties and ages.
 It takes five years for a vine to reach full maturity, so our harvests will gradually increase in volume over the years.
 Still wine is made on site in Rothley, and sparkling at Halfpenny Green Vineyard near Wolverhampton.

 Our vineyard is located within the grounds of the former Manor of Rothley, first developed as a Preceptory and Chapel of the Knights Templar after a grant from King Henry III in 1231.
 The Preceptory and Chapel were incorporated into a more extensive mansion built for eight generations of the Babington family.

 The last Babington, Thomas, famously worked here with his University chum William Wilberforce on the first drafts of the Act of Parliament that saw the Abolition of the Slave Trade in 1807.
 The Knights Templar chapel can be visited as it is within the hotel next door.

 Further along Westfield Lane there is a steam line railway station, which is a popular visitor attraction.
 The site of a Roman villa is a few hundred yards away.
 Nearby is Bradgate Park, the childhood home of Lady Jane Grey, which is open to the public.
 Just a few miles away is Beaumanor Hall of Enigma fame.